How to Estimate Your Azure Solution Costs

 The total cost of Block Blob Storage depends on:

-- Volume of data stored per month
+- The volume of data stored per month

 - Quantity and types of operations performed, along with any data transfer costs